-The SERMOS Lab is led by Dr. Xilei Zhao, Assistant Professor in Civil and Coastal Engineering at the University of Florida.
-We invent and apply computational and data science methods to create smart, equitable, resilient mobility systems.
-Our interdisciplinary team is made up of transportation engineers, urban planners, computer scientists, and industrial and operations engineers.
+The SERMOS Lab is a transdisciplinary research lab led by Dr. Xilei Zhao, Assistant Professor in Civil and Coastal Engineering at the University of Florida.
+We invent and apply AI and data science methods to create smart, equitable, resilient mobility systems.
+Our transdisciplinary team is made up of transportation engineers, computer scientists, systems engineers, and social scientists.
 Our expertise includes:

-- Big data analytics and travel behavior modeling for emerging travel modes (e.g., ridesourcing and micromobility)
+- Data analytics and travel behavior modeling for innovative mobility (e.g., ridesourcing and micromobility)